ggrahl18/ResponsiveRecipeBook/README.md

 In addition to the above, I also wanted to be able to add ingredients from desired recipes to a shopping list, allowing me to shop for specific recipes without having to go to every website with said ingredients.

+Recipe Name:

+Ingredients:

+Steps:

+Cooking Directions:

+Pictures:

+Source:

+Input for new recipes

+Buttons to expand each 'Recipe name' to show the full recipe

+Check list boxes next to each Recipe name, would add all ingredients from each checked recipe to a new array for a shopping list.
+And then export that shopping list in a text only, printable file or a pretty print idea to give away as presents for people, hang up on the fridge as the favorite recipe ;)

 ## React instructions below...